teemutammela/contentful-middleman-dynamic-pages/README.md

 $ middleman init
 ```

-__3)__ Modify the `Gemfile` by adding the Ruby version and by adding the [Contentful Delivery API client](https://github.com/contentful/contentful.rb) gem `contentful`.
+__3)__ Modify the `Gemfile` by adding the Ruby version as well as the `contentful` and `rich_text_renderer` gems.
 Using exact gem version numbers is not absolutely necessary, simply a precaution to ensure this tutorial works as intended.

 ```
 source "https://rubygems.org"